Alzameister/DeConSyn/README.md

 ### Examples

-To run an experiment, call the following command from the repo root:
+To run an experiment, call the following command from the repo root (please make sure that the paths in the config file represent the paths on your machine):

 ```bash
 poetry run python -m DeConSyn.pipelines.run_exp --config exp/adult/ctgan_config.toml
 ```

-To evaluate a trained model, call the following command from the repo root:
+To evaluate a trained model, call the following command from the repo root (please make sure that the paths in the config file represent the paths on your machine):

 ```bash
 poetry run python -m DeConSyn.pipelines.evaluate_exp --config exp/adult/ctgan_eval_config.toml